alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 ```

 It is worth noting that in the bitfile implementation, only the BRAM,
-internal SRAM and DDR memory regions are accessible to the Ethos-U55
+internal SRAM and DDR memory regions are accessible to the Ethos-U55 NPU
 block.
 In the above snippet, the internal SRAM region memory can be seen
 to be utilized by activation buffers with a limit of 512kiB.
 If used,
-this region will be written to by the Ethos-U55 block frequently.
+this region will be written to by the Ethos-U55 NPU block frequently.
 A bigger
 region of memory for storing the model is placed in the DDR region,
 under LOAD_REGION_1.
 The two load regions are necessary as the MPS3's
 motherboard configuration controller limits the load size at address